Of all the

 I’ve still seen some creative spins and alterations of its appearance.
 This

-version just looks like an avenge guy in a hood, and it doesn’t help that his
+version just looks like an average guy in a hood, and it doesn’t help that his

 introduction scene is a bare human hand being raised up in the foreground.
 Seriously,